MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### concat

-Combine two or more strings, and return the combined string.
+Combine two or more objects, and return the combined objects.

 ```
 concat('<text1>', '<text2>', ...)